1JonaB1/Wordclock/README.md

 ## How to Customize:
 #### if you customize the firmware, you need to set ```secureEsp32FOTA secureEsp32FOTA("sk6812rgbw", 2);``` to 99 so you wont get OTA updates or create your own Type as update branch, so OTAs work (pls. refer to OTA update)

-**If the Documentation is unclear pls ask, becouse i also know it is bad (:*
+**If the Documentation is unclear pls ask, becouse i also know the Documentation is bad (:**

 **Currently all customisation needs a bit of research, however i want to make it easier in the Future.**
 #### Time